Should You Move Back Home to Save Money?

 What are the Drawbacks of Moving Back Home?

-While there are considerable benefits to moving back home to save money, there are some drawbacks as well.
+While there are considerable benefits to moving back in with your parents to save money, there are some drawbacks as well.
 Of course, every situation is unique.

 Before you make the decision to move home, you want to see if you think any of these issues will impact you or your family.

-It seems strange to talk about peer pressure when you are in your 20s or 30s, but that’s actually worth considering.
+It seems strange to talk about peer pressure when you're in your 20s or 30s, but that’s actually worth considering.

 In America, you’re more likely to hear of an adult child moving home as a punch line in a joke than you are to hear some proudly declaring they are moving back home.